Characterising blenders via covering relations and cone conditions: Introduction

-Another difference is that we do not require conditions on the propagation of disks.
+Another difference is that we do not require conditions on the iterations of disks.
 Rather, what we require is good topological alignment of images of sets, expressed through covering relations.
-Covering relations have proven to be a versatile and flexible tool, due to the simplicity of their validation~\cite{MR1862804, MR2174417, MR2351028, MR2534406, MR2947932, MR3032848, CG-CPAM}.
+Covering relations have proven to be a versatile and flexible tool, due to the simplicity of their validation~\cite{MR3032848, CG-CPAM, MR2947932, MR1862804, MR2351028, MR2174417, MR2534406}.
 Moreover, we can position our sets in such a way that we have a sequence of coverings, and validation requires only a single iterate of the map instead of considering images of topological disks for several compositions of the map, as in~\cite{MR1381990}.
 Therefore, we can use a `topological parallel shooting' approach, that allows us to avoid compositions.
 In particular, our assumptions are formulated by means of conditions that can be validated by using interval arithmetic and computer-assisted tools.
 The proof in~\cite{hkos_blender} is for existence of a blender that is a \emph{maximal} (transitive) hyperbolic set.
 Our approach is, in some sense, more general and, as an example, we present in Section~\ref{sec:CAP} the proof of existence of a blender in the H{\'e}non-like family for the parameter range as stated in Theorem~\ref{th:henon}; this blender is contained in a family of covering sequences that are positioned to be disjoint from any fixed point.

 In our construction we use a \emph{wall property}, which states that a set in the investigated neighbourhood intersects with every horizontal disk.
-This is very similar in spirit to the carpet property from \cite{hkos_blender,hkos_boxedin,hkos_blenderDEA}.
-The difference is that, instead of projections, we work with horizontal disks.
 During our construction we ensure that the wall property is satisfied by the stable set of the invariant hyperbolic set, and this implies that the hyperbolic set is a blender.